rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/slides/slide-14-timeline.md

 >
 > Week 2: We design wireframes for your optimized product pages.
 You approve them within 48 hours.
 >
 > Week 3: We deploy.
-First optimized product page goes live.
+First 8-12 optimized product pages go live.
 B2B landing page launches.
 A/B tests start running.
 >
 > Week 4: We measure and report.
 You see Month 1 results and approve Month 2 plan.
 >
 > **4 weeks from signature to active optimization.
-12 weeks from signature to $165K/month additional revenue.**
+12 weeks from signature to $77K/month additional revenue.
+12 months to $165K/month.**
 >
 > That's how we deliver fast movement."